tokenized/channels/README.md

 1. A peer channel service posts their public peer channel URL on their website.
 2. Alice posts a `Relationship Initiation` message to that channel with her public key and states that she doesn't have any peer channels yet and provides a method to respond.
 3. The peer channel service responds outside of peer channels with a message including a peer channel URL with a read token for Alice to use.
-Then posts a `Relationship Accept` message including a public key and a private peer channel URL and write token specific to that relationship.
+Since Alice doesn't know the write token she can't use this channel for anything except receiving messages from the peer channel service.
+The peer channel service then posts a `Relationship Accept` message including a public key and a private peer channel URL and write token specific to that relationship.
 4. Alice posts a `Request Menu` message to the private channel requesting the list of available services and prices.
 5. The peer channel service responds with a `Menu` message that lists their available services and prices.
 6. Alice chooses the services she wants, creates a `Purchase Order` message, and posts that to the peer channel.